- 1. Bring the outdoors in with a pretty pinecone garland

 'Add a personal touch with a ribbon hung charm – in this case rustic door keys.'

-5. Hang a simple fall wreath
+8. Create a simple fall wreath

 'Show off shapely stems in a woodland-inspired wreath.
 Using a ready-made willow wreath, add lengths of grape vine to create a base, teasing the twigs out for a rustic look.
 Taking bendy foliage branches add around the wreath in curves, pushing in and out of the twigs and securing with florist wire.
-Finally push in berry, flower and seed head cuttings then hang the wreath up with a seasonally colored ribbon,' says Sara Bird who also shows us how to make a fall wreath in our dedicated feature.
+Finally push in berry, flower and seed head cuttings then hang the wreath up with a seasonally colored ribbon,' says Sara Bird, who also shows us how to make a fall wreath in our dedicated feature.

-'I love to pile pine cones on to a tiered cake stand and place sprigs of berries and small fall flowers between them,' says Homes & Gardens content editor, Zara Stacey.
+'Similar to our stand-out fall centerpiece idea, I love to pile pine cones on to a tiered cake stand and place sprigs of berries and small fall flowers between them,' says Homes & Gardens content editor, Zara Stacey.

-7. Dress a shelf or mantel for fall
+10. Dress a shelf or mantel for fall

 'One of simplest fall mantel ideas is to use a goblet or vase for cut flowers, then pick nuts, seed, fruits and leaves to fill bottles, jars and bare surfaces to give a color and texture to this focal point in the room.'